SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSQuoteVersion/GetStatus.md

----
+﻿---
 title: crmscript_ref_NSQuoteVersion_GetStatus
-description: NSQuoteVersion.GetStatus()
+description: QuoteStatus NSQuoteVersion.GetStatus()
 intellisense: NSQuoteVersion.GetStatus
-keywords: GetStatus()
+keywords: NSQuoteVersion, GetStatus
 so.topic: reference
 ---

 If there was a problem with for instance calculation, this field is set to warning or error.
-Typically shown as an icon.
-QuoteStatus is an enum with statuses:

-* Ok=0
+**Returns:** QuoteStatus

-* OkWithInfo=1
+     - Enum: 0 = Ok
-* Warning=2
+     - Enum: 1 = OkWithInfo
-* Error=3
+     - Enum: 2 = Warning

-* **Returns:** Integer
+     - Enum: 3 = Error